OpenNebula/website/content/docs/quick_start/index_option_1.md

 The third section, [Automatic Deployment of OpenNebula with OneDeploy]({{% relref "automatic_deployment_of_opennebula_with_one_deploy" %}}) contains an overview and tutorials for automatically installing a production-grade OpenNebula cloud using OneDeploy, an automated installation tool based on Ansible playbooks. -->

-## Understand OpenNebula
+## Learning and Evaluation

-Gain a bird's eye view of OpenNebula, and the pathway to designing and deploying a cloud.
+Gain a bird's eye view of OpenNebula and the pathway to designing and deploying a cloud.

+### Understand OpenNebula

 {{< cardpane >}}
-   {{< card header="OpenNebula concepts, features and components" >}}
+   {{< card header="Learn about OpenNebula, its concepts and components" >}}
       <p></p>
             <inl>
          <a href=understand_opennebula/opennebula_concepts">OpenNebula Concepts</a>